Anthony Alvarez shooting: Chicago Police release bodycam footage, audio as city leaders call for peace

 Chicago’s Civilian Office of Police Accountability (COPA) on Wednesday released dozens of police and third-party videos, as well as 911 call audio and information related to the March 31 shooting of Anthony Alvarez.

-One of the videos shows the officer ordering Alvarez to "drop the gun" twice as he chases behind him before allegedly firing five rounds as Alvarez appears to be running away from him.
+One of the videos shows the officer ordering Alvarez to "drop the gun" twice as he chases behind him before allegedly firing five rounds.
+Alvarez appears to be running away from him at the time.
 Police video shows a firearm was found just feet away from where Alvarez fell after being shot.

-"Why did you shoot me?"
+"Why are you shooting me?"
 Alvarez can be heard asking police.

 CHICAGO SHOOTING: LIGHTFOOT, ANTHONY ALVAREZ'S FAMILY ASK FOR PEACE AHEAD OF POLICE VIDEO RELEASE